10-year-old student arrested for having gun at Maine school

 No one was injured, the Waldo County Sheriff’s Office said.

-The office said it responded to the Monroe Elemenrary School in Monroe on Friday just before 9 a.m. after fielding a report that the student had a firearm.
+The office said it arrived at Monroe Elementary School in Monroe on Friday just before 9 a.m. after fielding a report that the student had a firearm.

 The sheriff’s office said police worked with school staff to detain the student and seize the firearm.
-The student was then arrested and transported to Waldo County Sheriff’s Office.
+The student was then arrested and taken to the Waldo County Sheriff’s Office.

 The office said there was no ongoing threat to the school or the community.